Alternative Investment Funds

 The fund invests for the development of public assets such as road and rail infrastructure, airports, communication assets etc. Investors who are bullish on the infra development in the coming times can invest in the fund since the infrastructure sector has high barriers to entry and relatively low competition.

 Returns from investing in Infrastructure Fund can be a combination of capital growth and dividend income.
 When an Infrastructure Fund invests in socially desirable/viable projects, the government may also extend tax benefits on such investments.

-This fund is a type of Venture Capital fund where fund managers pool money from numerous “angel” investors and invest in budding startups for their development.
+Angel Fund - This fund is a type of Venture Capital fund where fund managers pool money from numerous “angel” investors and invest in budding startups for their development.
 As and when the new businesses become lucrative, investors get the dividends.

 In the case of Angel Funds, units are issued to the angel investors.
 An “angel investor” refers to an individual who wants to invest in an angel fund and brings in business management experience, thus guiding the startup in the right direction.
 These investors typically invest in firms which are generally not funded by established venture capital funds because of their growth uncertainty.

 Socially responsible investing has led to the emergence of Social Venture Fund (SVF) that typically invests in companies that have a strong social conscience and aim to bring a real change in the society.

 These companies focus on making profits and solve environmental as well as social issues simultaneously.
 Even though it is a kind of philanthropic investment, one can still expect returns because the firms would still make profits.

 Social Venture Fund generally invests in projects based out of developing countries as they have great potential for growth as well as social change.
 Such investments also bring the best managerial practices, technology and vast experience on the table which makes it a win-win deal for all stakeholders including investors, enterprises and society.